NaveenKaliannan/guide-to-good-software/DevOps/Docker.md

 1. **Docker image** is read only templates and contains all dependencies and information to build and run a docker container.
 2. **Docker container** is a runtime instance of a Docker image.
 It can be realized via **docker run docker-image-name**.
 Docker container doesnt have the OS within it.
 It borrows the OS from the host machine and share the host kernel with other containers.
 In the case of VM, each VM has its own OS.
 Containers are portable.
 3. However, new **Docker image** can also be created from a running container.
 It can be created via **docker commit container-info**
-4. **Docker engine** is a software that creates and runs containers
+4. **Docker engine** is a software that creates and runs containers, as well as interact with the host OS.
+It consists of docker CLI (user interface),  API (for communication), Daemon (for processing the commands from docker client)
+5. **Docker host** is a server or machine in which docker runs
+6. **Docker client** mainly allows user to interact with Docker.
+Any Docker command that is run on the terminal, is sent to the Docker daemon via Docker API.
 ******************************

 ### Docker commands